dhruvmsheth/dhruvmsheth.github.io/index.md

 On this website, you can find a summary of my previous work, projects, my resume and some fun stuff.

+# Recents

-Recents: Worked on HiveMind for a hackathon.
+Worked on HiveMind for a hackathon.
 HiveMind is like Cursor, but better with shared memory.
 It's an organization-wide knowledge-sharing AI text editor with mixture-of-experts (MoE) orchestration.
 We use OpenAI Swarms for the MoE orchestration.
 More information [here](https://github.com/Sam-Fatehmanesh/Cerebral_hive_backend)

 # Contact